kneeble/DVDInspiredScreensaver/README.md

 ## Features

-- Displays a rotating logo with a 3D effect.
+- Displays a rotating logo.
 - Bounces the logo off the window borders to prevent it from going out of view.
 - Adjustable rotation speed and logo size.
 - Loads the logo from a PNG image file.